bridgedb/BridgeDb/README.md

 Making releases
 ---------------

-If it is time for a release, ensure the code is ready for releases with Maven with `mvn clean install` and if it creates working OSGi bundles with the following commands, for the various bundles needed by PathVisio:
+If it is time for a release, first, update `org.bridgedb/version.props`.

+Then, ensure the code is ready for releases with
+Maven with `mvn clean install` and if it creates working OSGi bundles with the following commands, for the various bundles needed by PathVisio: